Bedford Avenue station: History

 Bedford Avenue opened on June 30, 1924, as part of the initial segment of the underground Canarsie Line that originally stretched from Sixth Avenue station in Manhattan to Montrose Avenue station, built by the Brooklyn–Manhattan Transit Corporation (BMT) under the Dual Contracts.

 As part of the wide scope in the rebuilding of the Canarsie Tubes that were damaged during Hurricane Sandy, the Metropolitan Transportation Authority started renovating the station in 2017.
 At the Bedford Avenue end of the station, two new street-level stairways were built, platform stair capacity was increased, the mezzanine was expanded, turnstiles were added, and new elevators were installed and opened on August 6, 2020.
 At the Driggs Avenue end, two new street-level stairways were added, the mezzanine area was redesigned with additional turnstiles installed, and a new platform stairway was built.
 Substantial completion was projected for November 2020, and MTA officials formally dedicated the new elevators and entrances that October.

+New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the Bedford Avenue station and four other subway stations in Brooklyn.
+In 2023, a short barrier was installed at the center of the platforms to reduce the probability of passengers being pushed into the tracks.

 Station layout

 At platform level, Bedford Avenue utilizes a simple island platform setup with two tracks.
-The track normally used by southbound trains to Canarsie is labeled Q1, and the track normally used by northbound trains to Manhattan is labeled Q2.
-The Q- prefix denotes that the track is on the Canarsie Line, but this is only used by MTA officials and not by the general public.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 The Bedford Avenue station's walls have a brown-and-green mosaic pattern with geometric shapes and embellished "B" ornamentation.

 There are two mezzanines above the platform: one at Bedford Avenue on the west and one at Driggs Avenue on the east.
 Two stairs and an elevator rise from the west end of the platform to the Bedford Avenue mezzanine, while a stair from the east end of the platform rises to the Driggs Avenue mezzanine.